EvidenceBench/EvidenceBench/README.md

 ### EvidenceBench-100k

 EvidenceBench-100k is a larger dataset of 107,461 datapoints created from biomedical systematic reviews.
 The dataset has a train, test split of (87,461, 20,000) points.
-These two datasets are placed under `datasets` folder as `evidencebench_100k_train_set.json`, `evidencebench_100k_test_set.json`.
+These two datasets are available at [huggingface](https://huggingface.co/datasets/EvidenceBench/EvidenceBench-100k) as `evidencebench_100k_train_set.json`, `evidencebench_100k_test_set.json`.
 Both subsets have the same structure as described above.

 ## Evaluation